pivotal/docs-tap/namespace-provisioner/provision-developer-ns.md

 tanzu secret registry add registry-credentials --server REGISTRY-SERVER --username REGISTRY-USERNAME --password REGISTRY-PASSWORD --export-to-all-namespaces --yes --namespace tap-install
 ```

->**Important**: Namespace Provisioner creates a secret called registries-credentials in each managed
+>**Important** Namespace Provisioner creates a secret called registries-credentials in each managed
 namespace which is a placeholder secret filled indirectly by
 [secretgen-controller](https://github.com/carvel-dev/secretgen-controller) with all the registry
 credentials exported for that managed  namespace.